ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nginx_tune/tune_revprox_and_apigw.md

   ### Reverse Proxy and API Gateway configuration

 A tuned configuration (`/etc/nginx/conf.d/loadbalancer.conf`) is shown below.
-Only performance relevant directives that were not discussed in the [file server section](../tune_static_file_server) will be discussed.
+Only performance relevant directives that were not discussed in the [file server section](../tune_static_file_server) are explained here.
 ```
 # Upstreams for https
 upstream ssl_file_server_com {